Best Shoes for Kids with AFOs – Stop Buying Bigger Shoes to Accommodate the AFOs!

 AFO-review

-The Problem of Getting Shoes that Are too Big
+The Problem of Getting Shoes that Are Too Big

+Shoes that are too big cannot support your child’s gait or weight transition and will compromise your child’s stability.
 I understand how dealing with your child’s AFO can be an extremely time-consuming and frustrating experience, but every quarter-inch of improvement is worth fighting for.
 Let me ask you this: How steady would you feel walking and running around in oversized shoes?

 How to Order the Correct Size for Your Child’s AFOs?

+I have noticed how most families simply increase the shoes they normally buy by two or more sizes, which can defeat the whole purpose of investing your time and money in an AFO.
 One of the most common reasons why children need to wear AFOs is to improve their stability.
 However, if you provide your child with shoes that are way too big, you’re stealing that stability right back.

 I came up with a system to help those families who are unsure about what shoe size they need to order for their child’s AFOs.
 My method shouldn’t take you longer than a minute to do, and you will have the peace of mind that you are ordering the correct shoe size for your child’s AFOs.